Mahjouba91/give-donor-list/readme.txt

 The manual installation method involves downloading the plugin and uploading it to your server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-== Frequently Asked Questions ==

-= Where can I submit Support Questions? =

-I'll answer all inquiries [here](https://wordpress.org/support/plugin/give-donor-list).

-= I have a feature request, or would like to contribute to this plugin.
-Where can I do that? =

-Give Donor List is hosted publicly on Github.
-I'd love your feedback and suggestions [there](https://github.com/jasontucker/give-donor-list/issues).

 == Changelog ==

 = 1.0 =